 Because you can never have enough dog videos, here’s how we helped Lenny choose the perfect Halloween costumer in 2018!

 Your company culture videos will, in most cases, take 1–2 hours to craft, so they’re relatively quick and easy to produce.
 As long as your audience finds them delightful, you can never make too many of them.
 Plus, they’re a perfect way to ramp up engagement on your social platforms.

 These can come in a range of lengths, from less than a minute to more than 5 minutes, depending on the scope of the content.

 When looking at the analytics, the overall play count can be particularly insightful.
 You’re basically selling your brand based on the work atmosphere you’ve helped create, so the barometer of success will ultimately be whether or not people took notice and pressed play.
 If the number of plays is telling you that your company culture video is making a splash, you know what that means: more guacamole-making contests are in store for your team!

 Video voicemails are low-cost, high-reward videos that customer-facing employees can use to connect with customers and leads.
 Think of them as jazzed-up versions of phone voicemails.
 Using just your computer’s camera, you can introduce yourself to a prospect in a memorable way or quickly respond to a customer’s question.
 More and more sales and support teams are inserting friendly video thumbnails into their emails and delighting recipients.

-Check out this creative video voicemail from Jonah, who’s on our Customer Success team.
-Jonah uses video voicemails to encourage prospective customers to book a time on his calendar to talk more about the Wistia product.
+Check out this creative video voicemail from Jonah, former Wistia Sales Manager.
+Jonah used video voicemails to encourage prospective customers to book a time on his calendar to talk more about the Wistia product.
 And especially with that Matrix poster in the background, how could they say no?

 Your overall production time generally will be less than 5 minutes.
 Don’t overthink them: Just be yourself and keep your script concise.